Katrina AdamsChairman of the Board and President, United States Tennis Association

 World Wildlife Fund.

-Matthew HarrisFounding Partner, Global Infrastructure Partners and Founder, Bedari FoundationBio
+Matthew HarrisFounding Partner, Global Infrastructure Partners and Co-Founder and Co-Chairperson of The Bedari FoundationBio

 Shannon HartleyChief Marketing Officer, Shatterproof